Gap Day

 - access to one-to-one coaching to help them make plans and put their plans in motion.

-For more information on the Gap Day programme, download the Gap Day FAQ document here.
+For more information on the Gap Day programme, a FAQ document is available to download HERE

 Noelle Browne, actor/writer/director/facilitator, Dublin